s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

 ```
 sudo usermod -aG docker $USER
 ```
 If docker is run in a VM you have to restart it.
-If docker runs on the hardware the folloing command is sufficient.
+If docker runs on the hardware the following command is sufficient.
 ```
 sudo service docker restart
 ```